 Greyhound Connection needs foster homes!
 If you might consider opening your home for a short while to help a recently retired greyhound find a loving forever home, please read our Foster a Grey page and contact us!

 Harlow just turned 5 years old in April.
 She is a light brindle girl, very happy and outgoing.
-Early indications are that she has a high prey drive, so she will not be able to live with with cats or small dogs.
-She is confident, however, and could be a single dog.
-Playful and active, Harlow would be best in a home with children 6 years or older, however, she is still being evaluated.
+She will not be able to live with cats or small dogs.
+Harlow is confident, however, and could be a single dog.
+She likes to be the leader so may also do well with a large, mellow male dog.
+Playful and active, Harlow would be best in a home with older children.
+She enjoys being loved on and kissed and will give you kisses back!

 Recently Adopted Greyhounds